OrbitLabsDAO/jamstack/README.md

 6 ./build.sh init

+7 replace the example assets folder in \_source with your own code

-7 ./build.sh local / prod
+8 ./build.sh local / prod

 ## SUPPORTS